 What is Vancomycin?

-Vancomycin is a type of antibiotic that is used to treat a variety of bacterial infections.
+Vancomycin is a type of antibiotic used to treat a variety of bacterial infections.
 It is prescribed intravenously for methicillin-resistant Staphylococcus aureus-caused skin infections, bloodstream infections, endocarditis, bone and joint infections, and meningitis.

 Vancomycin Uses

-How to use
+How to Use Vancomycin

-- This medication is typically administered via injection as directed by your doctor.
-Each dose should be administered slowly over a period of at least one hour.
-The duration and dosage of your treatment are determined by your medical condition, weight, and response to treatment.
+- The duration and dosage of your treatment are determined by your medical condition, weight, and response to treatment.

-Vancomycin Side effects:
+Vancomycin Side Effects

 - Sore throat